Fig. 1: Paul Cézanne, Mont Sainte-Victoire and Large Pine, c. 1887.

 (Photograph by the author, August 26, 2006.)

-In a letter to his friend Émile Zola (1840–1902), written on April 14, 1878, Cézanne praised the scenery seen from the window of a moving train:
+In a letter to his friend Émile Zola (1840–1902), written on April 14, 1878, Cézanne also praised the scenery viewed from the window of a moving train:

 When I went to Marseille I was in the company of Monsieur Gibert.
 These people see correctly, but they have the eyes of Professors.
 Where the train passes close to Alexis’s country house, a stunning motif appears on the East side: Ste Victoire and the rocks that dominate Beaurecueil.
 I said: ‘What a beautiful motif’; he replied: ‘The lines are swaying too much.’
 With regard to L’Assommoir, about which, by the way, he spoke to me first, he said some very sensible and laudatory things, but always from the point of view of the technique!
 [4]